raquo/Airstream/README.md

 ### Operators

 Airstream offers standard observables operators like `map` / `filter` / `compose` / `combineWith` etc. You will need to read the [API doc](https://javadoc.io/doc/com.raquo/airstream_sjs1_2.13/latest/com/raquo/airstream/index.html) or the actual code or use IDE autocompletion to discover those that aren't documented here or in other section of the Documentation.
-In the code, see `Observable`, `EventStream`, and `Signal` traits and their companion objects.
+In the code, see `BaseObservable`, `Observable`, `EventStream`, and `Signal` traits and their companion objects.

 Some of the more interesting / non-standard operators are documented below: